How to Make Mayonnaise from Scratch (with Video)

 Storage

-I have used mayonnaise up to a week after making it and the flavor/texture was excellent.
+I've used mayonnaise up to a week after making it and the flavor/texture was excellent.
 When I asked The Google about shelf life, there were sites suggesting you could use the mayo for 2 weeks which seems a little long.
 There are a couple of factors at play with this.
 First, you have a raw egg in the emulsion so you want to make sure the egg is fresh if you're looking to stretch out the storage time.
 Second, the flavor of mayo starts to get a bit dull after a while.
 I find that the same thing happens with preservative-free salad dressing.
 That being said, it's so easy to use up the mayonnaise that you likely won't have an issue with leftovers.

 Video Music